saimaansi13/Dynamic-Low-Light-Image-Enhancement/README.md

 ## Dynamic-Low-Light-Image-Enhancement
 ## Overview

 This project focuses on enhancing low-light images and developing a denoising model using convolutional neural networks (CNN).
-The pipeline involves preprocessing low-light images, augmenting the dataset, training a denoising model, and evaluating its performance on new images.
+The pipeline involves preprocessing low-light images using computer vision techniques, augmenting the dataset, training a denoising model, and evaluating its performance on new images.

-## Project Structure
+## Techniques Used

-### 1. Preprocess Low-Light Images
-- **Input:** Raw low-light images in 'our485' dataset.
-- **Output:** Preprocessed low-light images using Contrast Limited Adaptive Histogram Equalization (CLAHE) and linear brightening.
+### 1. Contrast Limited Adaptive Histogram Equalization (CLAHE)
+CLAHE is a variant of adaptive histogram equalization (AHE) that enhances local contrast by limiting the amplification of the contrast in homogeneous regions.
+In this project, CLAHE is applied to each color channel of the low-light image to improve visibility while preserving details.
+(```clahe = cv2.createCLAHE(clipLimit=2.0, tileGridSize=(8, 8))
+clahe_b = clahe.apply(b)
+clahe_g = clahe.apply(g)
+clahe_r = clahe.apply(r)
+clahe_color_image = cv2.merge([clahe_b, clahe_g, clahe_r])```)

 ### 2. Augment Low-Light Images
 - **Input:** Preprocessed low-light images and corresponding high-quality images.